awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 Commit and push these changes to your fork of this repository.

-## Register the software template in your Backstage app
+## Register the Software Template in your Backstage app

-Edit your Backstage app configuration file to register your customized software template in your Backstage app.
+Edit your Backstage app configuration file to register your customized Software Template in your Backstage app.
 For example, the file may be named `app-config.yaml`.

 In the `catalog` section of the config file, add the following location to the `locations` list.
 Replace `<your-github-name>` with your GitHub account name.